*This article may contain affiliate links. Read our disclosure policy.

 Bandwidth’s expertise is in telephony and VOIP services, so a consumer focused VOIP cell service like Republic Wireless was a natural outgrowth of the company.

 Republic Wireless was created in January of 2010 and first launched as a private beta service in November of 2011 with 2 available smartphones.
 A year later in 2012 they launched an open public beta.
 Finally in November of 2013 they came out of their beta testing period and began offering several calling plans ranging anywhere from $5/month to $40/month depending on the level of service you buy.
-As of October 2014 they will have 3 smartphone options available, from the high end Moto X ($299) to the mid level Moto G ($149) and to the entry-level Moto E ($99) which will be released in October 2014.
+As of September of 2017 they will have 8 smartphone options available to purchase on their store.
+They range from the high end Samsung Galaxy S7 Edge ($599) to the mid level Moto G4 ($179) all the way to the entry-level Moto E ($99).

-Republic Wireless is an MVNO for the Sprint network, so they'll have the same coverage as Sprint.
-What sets them apart, however, is their new “Hybrid Calling” techonology that allows you to make phone calls over WiFi, or if WiFi isn't available, via the cell networks as normal phones do.
-You're even able to do mid-call handoff from calls started in WiFi, and pass it over to the cell networks with no call interruption.
+Republic Wireless is an MVNO for the Sprint and T-Mobile networks depending on which plan you’re on, so they’ll have the same coverage as Sprint or T-Mobile.
+What sets them apart, however, is their new “Hybrid Calling” techonology that allows you to make phone calls over WiFi, or if WiFi isn’t available, via the cell networks as normal phones do.
+You’re even able to do mid-call handoff from calls started in WiFi, and pass it over to the cell networks with no call interruption.

 Republic’s idea is to use WiFi data whenever possible to make cell service more affordable, since cellular data costs so much more to use.
 Here’s how they describe their service.